elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 ### Improving Disability Benefits

 This issue is getting out of hand.
-On a pronvincial level, it's an expenditure spiral;
+On a provincial level, it's an expenditure spiral;
 in other words, the province with the best benefits attracts disabled people (rightfully) from other provinces and in the long-run, would end up paying more for the program than other provinces.
 Therefore, disability **benefits** should be solely within the jurisdiction of the Federal government.
-Accesibility doesn't seem like an issue so I won't comment on that.
+Accessibility doesn't seem like an issue so I won't comment on that.

 Now, let us create a comprehensive plan for disabled people in Canada.
 I'm waiting on getting data on Ontario's disability benefits, but after that I will continue this section.